🗞️ Highlights Our solver now supports inflow and outflow boundary conditions, allowing us to...

 They kicked off the business by going through Entrepreneur First, going on to raise a preseed investment round in 2023.

-Aditi joined the team in September 2023, and we are hard at work building out our core CFD solver, with the goal of launching in spring 2024.
+Aditi joined the team in September 2023, and we are hard at work building out our core physics solver, targeting a beta launch later this year.